chadhietala/ember-cli-linker/README.md

 ## High Level Design

-The input to the pre-packager is a broccoli tree that looks like the following:
+The input to the pre-packager is an array of trees that looks like the following:

 ```
 input-tree/